The $5 Takeout Meal in Montreal Receiving Rave Reviews

 Sarah reveals, “we cook it fresh every day, and we do it low and slow, cooking it and then letting it rest for ten hours to let all the ingredients infuse.”

-The takeout portion of gnocchi is so generous and filling (its potatoes after all) that many people share a box.
+The takeout portion of gnocchi is so generous and filling (it’s potatoes after all) that many people share a box.

 Be prepared for a line – rain, sleet, or sun.
 The little shop is making up part of a takeout food hub that draws people in from across the city and visitors from out of town.
 It’s located next to the celebrated Fairmount Bagel shop and the cult seasonal gourmet ice cream stop KemCoba.
 Gnocchi, bagels and ice cream.
 All anyone needs to be happy!